sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 1. Hover over the action menu until the icons appear.
 1. Select the **Export HTML** icon.
    The campaign HTML downloads to the folder specified on your computer
-1. Navigate to the New Marketing Campaign dashboard.
+1. Navigate to the Automation dashboard.
 1. Locate the Automation you want to add the exported email to and hover over the action menu.
 1. Select **Edit**.
 1. Within the Automation, find the email you want to add the content to and click **Edit**.